Performing the Required Pre-Start Checks

 Before you start using the program and following the steps described in this tutorial you need to check a few points explained below.
-It's really important to check and understand these points to be able to use EMCO Remote Installer Professional successfully, so don't skip reading this chapter.
+It's really important to check and understand these points to be able to use EMCO Remote Installer successfully.

 1. Check the edition of Remote Installer you use

-EMCO Remote Installer Professional is available in two editions: Free (freeware edition) and Professional (commercial edition).
-The available functionality depends on the edition you install and the applied license if you use the Professional edition.
-The functionality differences between the Free and Professional editions are explained on the feature list page.
-Check the differences and install the edition that suits your needs best.
+EMCO Remote Installer is available in two editions: Free (freeware edition) and Professional (commercial edition).
+The functionality differences between the Free and Professional editions are explained on the Compare Editions page.

 2. Check if your network environment is configured to meet the requirements

-3. Make sure a deployed package works silently
+3. Make sure that the package to be deployed works silently

 Remote Installer allows you to automatically deploy software packages on multiple remote PCs across a network.
 To make this possible, you need to have installation packages that can be deployed silently, i.e. without interaction with a user.
 Such packages should not require a user to enter any data or select installation options, so they need to be preconfigured after the installation scenario.